-Run: Starts or continues the simulation.

-Stop: Stops the simulation.

-Reset: Sets the parameters to their initial values.
+Run Run: Starts or continues the simulation.
+Stop: Stops the simulation. 嬴 Reset 🔻 Reset: Sets the parameters to their initial values.
 Replay Plays back the simulation recorded earlier.

+Displays the Settings dialog.

 Force Fields Displays the dialog of the force fields permitting you to adjust them.